 The Scientific Side

 His work focuses on brain repair after stroke and other brain injuries.
 In particular, he examines the molecular and cellular events that limit the degree to which a person can recover.
-Understanding these these process will help them devise ways to stimulate brain repair to lead to greater recovery.
+Understanding these processes will help them devise ways to stimulate brain repair to lead to greater recovery.

 A Dose of Motivation